-The Board of Directors (the “Board”) of Oriental Holdings Berhad (“OHB” or the “Company”) is committed to implementing and maintaining high standards of corporate governance practices that are premised on the notions of transparency, accountability and integrity with a view to enhance stakeholders’ value.
-As such, the Board strives to adopt the substance behind corporate governance prescriptions and not merely the form.
+The Board of Directors (the “Board”) of Oriental Holdings Berhad (“OHB” or the “Company”) remain committed to implementing and maintaining high standards of corporate governance practices that are premised on the notions of transparency, accountability and integrity with a view to enhance stakeholders’ value.
+In the adoption of corporate governance best practices, the Board focuses on the substance of corporate governance principles, beyond the mere form.

-The Corporate Governance Overview Statement should also be read in conjunction with the other statements in the Annual Report (e.g. Statement on Risk Management and Internal Control, Audit Committee Report and Sustainability Statement) as the depth or relevance of applying certain corporate governance promulgations may be better explained in the context of the respective statements.
+This Statement should also be read in conjunction with the other statements in the Annual Report, e.g. Statement on Risk Management and Internal Control, Audit Committee Report, and Sustainability Statement.

 CORPORATE GOVERNANCE APPROACH

-The Board of OHB remains focused on ensuring the Company and its subsidiaries (collectively referred to as the “Group”) continue to strive forward with the vigour and tenacity that has consistently produced value to its stockholders as well as the wider cross-section of stakeholders.
-The Board believes that a robust and dynamic corporate governance framework is essential to provide a solid foundation for effective and responsible decision-making in OHB.
+The Board of OHB is focused on ensuring the Company and its subsidiaries (collectively referred to as the “Group”) continue to strive forward with the vigour and tenacity that has consistently produced value to its stockholders as well as the wider stakeholders.
+The Board believes that a robust and dynamic corporate governance framework is essential to providing a solid foundation for effective and responsible decision-making in OHB.

-- - have the appropriate people, processes and structures to direct and manage the business and affairs of the Company;
+- have the appropriate people, processes and structures to direct and manage the business and affairs of the Group;

 SUMMARY OF CORPORATE GOVERNANCE PRACTICES

-OHB has applied all of the Practices encapsulated in the MCCG for the financial year ended 31 December 2017, save for:
+OHB has applied all of the applicable Practices encapsulated in the MCCG for the financial year ended 31 December 2022, save for:

-- Practice 4.1 (having majority Independent Directors on the Board);
+- Practice 5.2 (having majority Independent Non-Executive Directors on the Board);

-- Practice 11.2 (the adoption of integrated reporting); and
+- Practice 12.2 (the adoption of Integrated Reporting).

-In relation to the aforementioned departed Practices, the Company has provided forthcoming and clear explanations for their non-application.
-The explanations are augmented with an articulation of alternative practices that has been adopted by the Board, taking into account the Intended Outcomes envisioned by the said Practices of MCCG.
-Further details of the application of each individual Practice are available in the Corporate Governance Report.
+In relation to the aforementioned departed Practices, the Company provided explanations for their non-application, augmented with an articulation of alternative practices adopted which have considered the Intended Outcomes envisioned by the said Practices.
+Details of the application of the Practices are disclosed in OHB’s Corporate Governance Report.

-A summary of OHB’s corporate governance practices with reference to the three Principles of MCCG is outlined below.
+OHB’s corporate governance practices are made with reference to the three Principles of MCCG as outlined below:

 I: Board responsibilities